 - Completed the construction of a dispensary/health centre at Mutundu Village, Chato District providing approximately 19,000 individuals with easier access to basic health care facilities.
 This was partly funded by a grant from Guernsey Overseas Aid Commission.

-- Improved sanitation and hygiene facilities at Bwanga Secondary School, Chato District, Nyamahanga Secondary School, and Nyamalagala Primary School both in Biharamulo District.
-Additionally and with the help of Guernsey charity, Only Fools and Donkeys, a classroom was completed for disabled students in Biharamulo.
+- Improved sanitation and hygiene facilities at a total of 12 schools in Chato and Biharamulo Districts.
+Additionally and with the help of Guernsey charity, Only Fools and Donkeys, a classroom was completed at Biharamulo School for Disabled Children.

 - Provision of bicycles at a number of secondary schools for students facing excessively long journeys.